 Monitoring and evaluation of CIAT scientists and research activities in Africa occurs several times each year.
 CIAT scientists are required to produce annual work plans and to justify the previous year's research output to the Bean Program Leader.
 At the end of each year, the scientists must produce an annual report which is compiled and published by the bean program for international distribution.
 Each scientist also is evaluated annually for his/her performance by the Program Leader and CIAT's Director of Research.

-PABRA will be evaluated twice during the course of the project by an independent team put together by the donors.
-The PABRA evaluation will encompass both the networks and CIAT's activities and outputs.
+The external evaluation of PABRA will encompass both the networks and CIAT's activities and outputs.
 This report will be made available to the donors, CIAT, and the PABRA-SC.

 3.8 Financial Reports